 Emerging from the 2nd Street tunnel, we find ourselves on 2nd and Hill, and we’ll reconnect with the short route in Los Angeles’s Historic Core.

 Continuing east on 2nd Street, cross Broadway and turn left on Spring, at the LA Times Building.
-Built in 1935, this building houses the fourth most circulated newspaper in America and has done so for the last eighty years.
+Built in 1935, this building was the home of the fourth most circulated newspaper in America for eighty years, until the newspaper relocated in 2018.
 The building surprisingly is not listed as a federal, state, or city landmark, but the architecture is beautiful and it is yet another contributor to downtown’s architectural scene.

 Taking Spring to 1st Street, we arrive at City Hall Park, just south of City Hall.
 At the NE corner of the intersection are signs pointing to all of Los Angeles’s sister cities; the closest, Vancouver, is 1081 miles away (did you know that Los Angeles is closer to Vancouver than Mexico City?) and the furthest, Jakarta, is 8977 miles away.

 Turning right on 1st, walk one block east, back to Main Street.
 On the SE corner is the 2005 winner of the Pritzker Prize, the Caltrans District 7 Headquarters.
 In main plaza is the commemorating plaque, with actor/bodybuilder Arnold Schwarzenegger listed as governor.

 From Cal Trans 7, head south on Main, to 2nd Street.
 On the SE corner is Cathedral of Saint Vibiana, the church that was damaged during the 1994 Northridge earthquake that lead to the construction of Cathedral of Our Lady of the Angels.
 Built in 1876, this building has since been restored and now serves as a theater and event space.